Begin your journey to healing at Promont Wellness.

 The Overlap of PTSD and Addiction

-If you have PTSD, there’s a very good chance that you also have a diagnosable substance abuse problem.
-In fact, more than four out of every 10 people struggling with PTSD will experience such a problem sooner or later.
+If you have PTSD, you’re likely at an increased risk of developing a diagnosable substance use disorder.
+In fact, more than four out of every ten people struggling with PTSD will experience such a problem sooner or later.
 Men are affected by this combination almost twice as often as women.

-Women struggling with PTSD experience drug-related issues more than four times as often as women without PTSD.
+However, women struggling with PTSD experience drug-related issues more than four times as often as women without PTSD.
 Men with the disorder develop them about twice as often as unaffected men.
-Women and men with PTSD are much more likely to develop alcohol-related issues than the general population.
+Likewise, women and men with PTSD are much more likely to develop alcohol-related issues than the general population.

 How to Get Help